wlqg1983/ReHRI_ReHRV_1.0/README.md

     To speed up the installation process, you can modify the mirror URLs with a trusted source in the "channels" section of the .yml file.

+    Validate install

+    python bin/MiRI.py -h
+usage: MiRI.py [-h] -c CONFIG [-redo] [-resume] [-v]

+MiRI: A tool to check spanning reads for supporting subconfig of your organelle genome.

+options:
+  -h, --help     show this help message and exit
+  -c CONFIG      Path to external configuration file.
+  -redo          Delete all previous results and start calculation anew.
+  -resume        Resume from a previous project.
+  -v, --version  Show the version number and exit.

+    python bin/MiRIV.py -h
+usage: MiRIV.py [-h] -c CONFIG [-redo] [-v]

+MiRIV: A tool to map the confgiure of your organelle genome.

+options:
+  -h, --help     show this help message and exit
+  -c CONFIG      Path to external configuration file.
+  -redo          Delete all previous results and start calculation anew.
+  -v, --version  Show the version number and exit.

 **2. Script of searching subconfigurations**

     python bin/MiRI.py -c MiRI.config.ini